 If the rate of return were altered, results would vary from the hypothetical examples provided.
 The final balances described are after costs.
-These examples do not represent any particular investment nor does it account for inflation.
+These examples do not represent any particular investment and do not account for inflation.
 There may be other material differences between investment products that must be considered prior to investing.

 Other ways we keep your costs low

 There are no trading commissions when you buy and sell Vanguard low-cost mutual funds or exchange-traded funds (ETFs).**